iOS 14 and Facebook ads: All you need to know

 "For developers and publishers using Audience Network, our ability to deliver targeted ads on iOS 14 will be limited.
 As a result, some iOS 14 users may not see any ads from Audience Network, while others may still see ads from us, but they'll be less relevant.
 Because of advertisers’ reduced ability to accurately target and measure their campaigns, app developers and publishers should expect lower CPMs on Audience Network and likely other ad networks on iOS.
 While it’s difficult to quantify the impact to publishers and developers at this point with so many unknowns, in testing we’ve seen more than a 50% drop in Audience Network publisher revenue when personalization was removed from mobile app ad install campaigns.
 In reality, the impact to Audience Network on iOS 14 may be much more, so we are working on short-and long-term strategies to support publishers through these changes."

-How Facebook ad reporting will be affected
+How Facebook ad reporting was affected

 To mitigate some of the effects of the update, Facebook made some changes to events occurring on iOS devices.
 Events refer to actions taken by users on either mobile devices or on desktop that involve viewing a product, adding-to-cart, purchasing, etc.